johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-02-16-easy-auth-tokens-survive-releases-on-linux-azure-app-service.md

 author: John Reilly
 author_url: https://github.com/johnnyreilly
 author_image_url: https://blog.johnnyreilly.com/img/profile.jpg
-tags: []
+tags: [Azure, Easy Auth, tokens, SAS, Blob Storage]
 hide_table_of_contents: false
 ---
-I [wrote recently about zero downtime deployments on Azure App Service](<https://blog.johnnyreilly.com/2021/02/azure-app-service-health-checks-and-zero-downtime-deployments.html>).
+I [wrote recently about zero downtime deployments on Azure App Service](https://blog.johnnyreilly.com/2021/02/azure-app-service-health-checks-and-zero-downtime-deployments.html).
 Many applications require authentication, and ours is no exception.
-In our case we're using Azure Active Directory facilitated by ["Easy Auth"](<https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization>) which provides authentication to our App Service.
+In our case we're using Azure Active Directory facilitated by ["Easy Auth"](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization) which provides authentication to our App Service.

 Our app uses a Linux App Service.
 It's worth knowing that Linux App Services run as a Docker container.
 As a consequence, Easy Auth works in a slightly different way; effectively as a middleware.
-[To quote the docs on Easy Auth](<https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization#on-containers>):
+[To quote the docs on Easy Auth](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization#on-containers):

 > This module handles several things for your app:
 >